For more information, call

-Northside’s Palliative Care Team is interdisciplinary, combining the expertise and knowledge of physicians, nurse practitioners, medical social workers and chaplains who have specialized training in helping patients with a serious illness.
-Palliative Care is a partnership between patients, medical specialists and family members to ensure the physical, emotional and spiritual needs of a patient are met.
+Northside’s Palliative Care Team is interdisciplinary, combining the expertise and knowledge of physicians, nurses, medical social workers, case managers, and chaplains who have specialized training in helping patients with a serious illness.
+They collaborate to implement a comprehensive treatment plan addressing each patient's physical, emotional, social and spiritual needs.

 If you would like to learn more about Palliative Care services, please contact your physician for further details.